 You are here

-New era for The Bryan Brown Theatre
+The Bryan Brown Theatre

 Steven Voulgaris, the Manager of The Bryan Brown Theatre, promises to make the venue a premier entertainment destination in Canterbury-Bankstown.

 “I want The Bryan Brown Theatre to be a one-stop destination for those who enjoy a night out and one that will attract both locals and visitors,” he said.

 The community can expect a diverse production program along with big-name shows that you’d see at any other big theatres.
 The Venue Manager will also be ensuring a calendar full of local community shows, live music and comedy nights as well.

 “I want people to be buzzing when they come to the theatre and leave wanting to come back for more.
 The key to that vibrancy is bringing in shows they want to see and are well-known.”

 Bryan Brown is one of Australia's most iconic and globally-renowned film and television actors.
 He has starred in many hit movies, such as The Thorn Birds, Cocktail, Australia, and Red Dog - True Blue.
 He has also appeared on stage in several productions, his most recent being Travelling North with the Sydney Theatre Company.

 Brown was inducted into the Logie Hall of Fame in 1989 and was named 'Best Actor in a Supporting Role' at the Australian Film Institute (AFI) awards for Breaker Morant and Two Hands.